Welcome to Years 1 and 2

 Learning at Home

-Seesaw, an online learning platform, was introduced during the summer term to enable children to access activities each day, upload photographs of completed work and respond to teachers' messages.
+Seesaw, an online learning platform, enables children to access activities remotely, upload photographs of completed work and respond to teachers' messages.
 Your child can ask any questions they have or share their work using Seesaw.
-The system is used daily for lessons during school closures.
+The system is used weekly for homework tasks.
+It is also used daily for lessons during school closures, or when children have to isolate at home.

 On this page, you will find some additional activities that will help you with your learning at home.
 The learning grids accessible via the link below have been designed so that you can choose activities in any order.
 There are also links to websites that will help you with your learning.